-March has been a strange month so far.
+March has been a strange month.
 Is anyone else having a hard time with the time change?
 I cannot shake it this year, and usually, it isn’t a problem for me.
-I can barely focus on work, the house or personal projects.
-Making this bread was even a challenge this time.
+I can barely focus on work, the house, or personal projects.
+Making this bread was even a challenge.
 Those sad bananas were extra sad this time around.
 Which was kind of a good thing as the flavor of banana was intense but delicious.

-I had all intentions of having three new recipes shot last week and ready to share this week.
+I had all intentions of having three new recipes shot last week and ready to share.
 Due to the slump, I have been in I only have this comforting coconut banana bread recipe to share with you.
 I hope you are having a better March, so far, and I hope you enjoy this recipe as much as we do.

 Preheat oven to 350.